Condensation Survey: A Practical Guide for Inspectors

 Further Reading: Hygrometers & Temperature: Effects & Best Practices

-Detecting Condensation With a Dual-Function Protimeter Damp Test Meter
+Detecting Condensation With a Dual-Function Damp Meter

 To an extent, using a dual-function meter to detect condensation requires a mindset of stepping into taking the readings sideways.
 While the device is not designed to detect condensation, both its functions do allow the user to still find areas of concern for the surface-level moisture.

-Pin Moisture on plaster-1Pin Mode
+Pin Moisture on plaster-1Pin Mode Readings

 Pin-type meters determine actual moisture content in a material by measuring electrical resistance between its probes.
 Taking accurate measurements requires that the pins simply make contact with the surface of the material being tested.
 In other words, there's no need to jam the probes into the material.